District attorneys announce drinking and driving warnings

 "It's going to impact your family life.
 It's going to impact your employment life.
 It has a lot of consequences, and that's what we're saying.
 You do not have to drink and drive.
 There are many ways to get home these days with Uber and other apps, vehicles that will get you home," Saenz said.

-In exactly one week, law enforcement in all four counties are teaming up for a No Refusal Weekend.
+Next week, law enforcement in all four counties will team up for the No Refusal Weekend campaign.
 Anyone pulled over on suspicion of drunk driving will have their blood drawn if they refuse a breathalyzer test.

 Along with police, deputies and troopers, judges and healthcare workers will also be on standby to fill out those warrants and help with the blood draws.

-All four district attorneys held a presentation in Raymondville at the Department of Public Safety building where they discuss the issues drinking and driving causes in their communities.
+All four district attorneys held a presentation in Raymondville at the Department of Public Safety building, where they discussed the issues drinking and driving causes in their communities.

 News Video